RikkoMatsumatoOfficial/TowerOfFantasy-BypassAC/README.md

 [Join To My Discord Server](https://discord.gg/U2P5Hrcq9C)

-## If you enjoyed, please Donate Me!!!
+## If you enjoyed of my program, please Donate Me!!!

 [DonationAlerts(For Russians and Others Countries with Commonwealth of Independent States)](https://donationalerts.com/r/rikkomatsumato)